 Dormant Advantage: This is the form of communication that’s least likely to play to your Advantage.
 In this area, you do not have a competitive advantage over others.
 You do not need to increase your use of the dormant Advantage.
 Instead, you should avoid being evaluated purely on the basis of this form of communication.

 Double Trouble: When you use one Advantage to an exaggerated degree, it becomes a disadvantage – a Double Trouble.
 For instance, when you feel highly stressed, overwhelmed, or fearful, your combined abilities get thrown out of equilibrium, and you “double up” on one Advantage rather than keeping a healthy balance.

 Fascination: Fascination is a state of intense focus.
 When you fascinate your listener, they become completely engrossed so that they’re not distracted.
 In this neurological state, they are more likely to listen to you, remember you, and take action.

-Fascination Advantage: The Fascination Advantage® measures the highest and best use of your personality brand.
+Fascinate® test: The Fascinate® test measures the highest and best use of your personality brand.
 This is the first science-based assessment for your personality brand.
 After answering 28 short questions, you’ll immediately receive your in-depth customized results.
-You’ve probably done assessments such as Myers-Briggs® or StrengthsFinder.
+You’ve probably done tests such as Myers-Briggs® or StrengthsFinder.
 This is different.
-This assessment measures how the world sees you, so you can attract the right clients, grow your business and persuade and influence those who matter most.
+This test measures how the world sees you, so you can attract the right clients, grow your business and persuade and influence those who matter most.

 Primary Advantage: The way in which you are most likely to impress and influence people when you communicate.
 Your primary Advantage is your strongest Advantage, the one that makes you most able to uniquely add value.
 When you communicate using your primary Advantage, people are more likely to hear and remember you.